Furikuda/bork/docs/internals/data-structures.rst

 The files cache is a python dictionary, storing python objects, which generates a lot of overhead.

-Borg can also work without using the files cache (saves memory if you have a lot of files or not much RAM free), then all files are assumed to have changed.
+Bork can also work without using the files cache (saves memory if you have a lot of files or not much RAM free), then all files are assumed to have changed.
 This is usually much slower than with files cache.